WICG/navigation-api/README.md

 First, the following navigations **will not fire `navigate`** at all:

-- User-initiated [cross-document](#appendix-types-of-navigations) navigations via browser UI, such as the URL bar, back/forward button, or bookmarks.
+- User-initiated [cross-document](#appendix-types-of-navigations) navigations via non-back/forward browser UI, such as the URL bar, bookmarks, or the reload button
-- [Cross-document](#appendix-types-of-navigations) navigations initiated from other [cross origin-domain](https://html.spec.whatwg.org/multipage/origin.html#same-origin-domain) windows, e.g. via `window.open(url, nameOfYourWindow)`, or clicking on `<a href="..." target="nameOfYourWindow">`
+- [Cross-document](#appendix-types-of-navigations) navigations initiated from other cross origin windows, e.g. via `window.open(url, nameOfYourWindow)`, or clicking on `<a href="..." target="nameOfYourWindow">`
-- [`document.open()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/open), which can strip off the fragment from the current document's URL.
+- [`document.open()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/open), which can strip off the fragment from the current document's URL

 Navigations of the first sort are outside the scope of the webpage, and can never be intercepted or prevented.
 This is true even if they are to same-origin documents, e.g. if the browser is currently displaying `https://example.com/foo` and the user edits the URL bar to read `https://example.com/bar` and presses enter.
 On the other hand, we do allow the page to intercept user-initiated _same_-document navigations via browser UI, e.g. if the the browser is currently displaying `https://example.com/foo` and the user edits the URL bar to read `https://example.com/foo#fragment` and presses enter.
+(We do fire a `navigate` event for browser-UI back/forward buttons; see more discussion below.)

 Similarly, cross-document navigations initiated from other windows are not something that can be intercepted today, and for security reasons, we don't want to introduce the ability for your origin to mess with the operation of another origin's scripts.
 (Even if the purpose of those scripts is to navigate your frame.)